Ruth Bader Ginsburg On Love And Other Things

 Don't see the video?
 Click here.

 Throughout his life, Marty, who was one of the preeminent tax lawyers in the country, was a principal booster of his wife.
 He played a behind-the-scenes lobbying role, for example, in her eventual appointment to the Supreme Court.
-He was even the principal cook for his wife and daughters in an era when most men took a back seat on domestic duties, and no one seemed to relish Ruth's accomplishments more than Marty.
+He was even the principal cook for his wife and children in an era when most men took a back seat on domestic duties, and no one seemed to relish Ruth's accomplishments more than Marty.

 And he was always looking out for her, like that one time in the hospital when, without him there, Justice Ginsburg might have died.

-Note: A previous version of this story incorrectly said Ruth Bader Ginsburg has multiple daughters.
-She has one daughter and one son.